Tu Kuja Man Kuja: Popularity

 The music video of the song featured Rafaqat Ali Khan and Shiraz Uppal.
 It was released on 23 September 2016.
 It was the 3rd Pakistani origin Coke Studio video to reach 100 million views after Tajdar-e-Haram(1st video), Afreen Afreen(2nd video) and Tera Woh Pyar(4th video).
-As of 4 May 2021, the music video has received 148 million views on YouTube.
+The music video has received over 250 million views on YouTube.